Buffy Wicks: Reproductive rights

 it was widely and controversially characterized by anti-abortion commentators as legalizing infanticide.

-The text of bill said, "Notwithstanding any other law, a person shall not be subject to civil or criminal liability or penalty, or otherwise deprived of their rights under this article, based on their actions or omissions with respect to their pregnancy or actual, potential, or alleged pregnancy outcome, including miscarriage, stillbirth, or abortion, or perinatal death due to causes that occurred in utero."
+The text of AB 2223 read: "Notwithstanding any other law, a person shall not be subject to civil or criminal liability or penalty, or otherwise deprived of their rights under this article, based on their actions or omissions with respect to their pregnancy or actual, potential, or alleged pregnancy outcome, including miscarriage, stillbirth, or abortion, or perinatal death due to causes that occurred in utero."

 According to the medical dictionary, perinatal refers to the period from 22nd week of gestation through the first 28 days after delivery.

+Fourth State Assembly term

 In 2025, Wicks sponsored legislation to exempt most urban housing developments from the California Environmental Quality Act (CEQA).
 By creating onerous processes, including empowering NIMBYs, CEQA has been characterized as a major hindrance to housing construction in California.
+Wicks co-sponsored the Abundant and Affordable Homes Near Transit Act (SB 79), a pared-down version of the previous More HOMES Act, which was passed by both houses and signed into law on October 10, 2025, coming into force on July 1, 2026.

+In 2025, Governor Gavin Newsom signed into law Wick's Assembly Bill 1043, a controversial operating system age verification law.
+Assembly Bill 1043, or the Digital Age Assurance Act, is a California law that forces operating system makers and app stores to collect a user's age or date of birth at device setup and then package that info into an age signal that apps can read every time you launch them.
+Open platforms like Linux, which pride themselves on privacy and decentralization, have no centralized account system specifically for collecting or sending the user's age information.
+Several distributions have chosen to not allow California residents to run their operating system.
+As a result of this, in early 2026, MidnightBSD announced it would exclude California residents from using its desktop version starting January 1, 2027, as a risk mitigation step regarding new state legislation.